 Take a flashback to network computing age when server deployment and management were challenging tasks for Companies.
 Only the system administrator was responsible for software installation, configuration settings management, and all other administering services on different servers manually.
 With the voluminous data growth, this was almost impossible to manage workloads manually.

 On the one side where the development team was releasing software products frequently, the operation engineers were not able to manage the configuration management load.
 This is the reason why automation tool was needed for configuration management and server provisioning.
-Here, the role of the Ansible tool comes into the picture that makes the tedious routine of an administrator more exciting and easier.
+Here, the role of the Ansible tool comes into the picture of Ansible Tutorial that makes the tedious routine of an administrator more exciting and easier.

 DevOps Training & Certification Course

-The tool does not use any agents, so how it works exactly?
+The tool does not use any agents, so how Ansible works exactly?
 Ansible works by connecting multiple nodes together and pushes out mini-programs that are named as ‘Ansible Modules’.
 The tool executes the module over ‘SSH’ and deletes them when finished.
 The modules can be stored on any machine and there is no need for databases, daemons, or servers, etc.

 There is only limited IT resources are needed to manage the nodes and modules in Ansible, this is the reason why it is taken as an efficient tool by the industries.
 Ansible utilizes modules as basic blocks of the software and it can be customized or edited quickly.
 Take an example, if there is one module then send audio messages only then you can customize it to send the video messages too and much more.